 – J.R.R.
 Tolkien, The Lord of the Rings, 1954

 You have two options when you design your world: top-down or bottom-up.
-In brief, top-down would mean that for design the whole world, or at least a larger part of the world, before you focus in on local areas.
+In brief, top-down would mean developing the whole world, or at least a more substantial part of the world, before focusing on local areas.
 Bottom-up means that you start with a small area, then expand the horizon as your story requires it.

-The Dungeon Master’s Guide (2014) suggests starting small by establishing a home base, the closest village, a couple of dungeons, and build for there.
+The Dungeon Master’s Guide (2014) suggests bottom-up by establishing a home base, the closest village, a couple of dungeons, and build for there.
 For the most part, I agree with this approach.

 I started small when I first began working on my world back in 86-87.
 I drew a big island located in the northern hemisphere, decided with was somewhat like medieval Europe, and then zeroed in on a big city.
 I conjured up mental images of old Mediterranean cities, perhaps like Nice or Venice, I made up some fancy names, and I was ready for my first adventure in my world.